emqx/blog/en/202606/authorization-in-mqtt-using-acls-to-control-access-to-mqtt-messaging.md

 3. **Discretionary Access Control (DAC):** DAC is a simple authorization model where each resource owner can decide who gets access to their resources and their access level.
 This approach allows users to control access to their files and directories with granularity.
 4. **Mandatory Access Control (MAC):** MAC is a more rigid authorization model often used in high-security environments.
 Access decisions are based on system-level policies defined by administrators, and users cannot change access permissions.
 This model is typically found in government and military settings.
 5. **Rule-Based Access Control:** This method defines access control rules explicitly using if-then statements.
 These rules determine which users or entities can access specific resources or actions.
-6. **Attribute-Based Based Access Control (XACML):** XACML is an authorization standard that uses ABAC principles to define access control policies based on attributes.
+6. **Attribute-Based Access Control (XACML):** XACML is an authorization standard that uses ABAC principles to define access control policies based on attributes.
 It provides a standardized way to express complex access control decisions.
 7. **OAuth:** OAuth is an authorization framework widely used for granting third-party applications limited access to a user's resources on a server without sharing the user's credentials.
 It is commonly used for authorization in modern web and mobile applications.
 8. **OpenID Connect:** OpenID Connect is an authentication and authorization protocol built on top of OAuth 2.0.
 It allows applications to authenticate users and obtain basic profile information while delegating user authentication to an identity provider.
-9. J**SON Web Tokens (JWT):** JWT is a compact and self-contained way of representing authorization information between parties as JSON objects.
+9. **JSON Web Tokens (JWT):** JWT is a compact and self-contained way of representing authorization information between parties as JSON objects.
 It is commonly used in modern web applications for stateless authentication and authorization.
 10. **Biometric Authorization:** This method uses biometric characteristics (e.g., fingerprints, facial recognition) to grant access to specific resources or actions.

 It's important to note that the authorization methods used can vary depending on the system or application's specific requirements and security needs.